Skip to Content

 Camden Lock Village

-On the site of what used to be the Canal Market until it was destroyed by a fire in 2008, Camden Lock Village was redeveloped and now the market sits alongside residential and office units.
-There’s no particular focus to this market but it’s worth strolling through as it’s just the other side from Camden Lock Market.
+Situated on the site of what used to be the Canal Market until it was destroyed by a fire in 2008, Camden Lock Village was first redeveloped to sit alongside residential apartments and office units.
+While there’s no particular focus on Camden Lock Village like there is in other markets in and around Camden, we’re enormously excited to take a stroll through once again as soon as it reopens and discover all the new treats on offer.

 Inverness Street Market